 I don’t know why I did what I did next, but I just couldn’t let him go.

-I moved forward and grabbed his hand as he was turning away.
+I moved forward and grabbed his hand as he turned away.

 “Yes...”
 I replied